jlas1/Klicky-Probe/README.md

 # Mounting Options
 The probe dock is mounted on the gantry, allowing it to be used as a Z endstop if desired (I use it that way).

-There are three gantry extrusion mounts possible:
+There are three "official" (developed by me) gantry extrusion mounts possible:
 - one fixed to be used on the Voron Trident, V2.4, V1.8 AB with MGN12 or MGN9
 <img src="Photos/Fixed_mount_complete.jpg" width="100">
 - one that has some variance for other toolheads